Go to Homepage

 Quick Goroka guide

-Goroka hotel, Bird of Paradise Hotel
+Goroka hotel, Bird of Paradise Hotel is centrally located

-Bird of Paradise Hotel/ photo: hotel
+Bird of Paradise Hotel is in the centre of town/ photo: hotel

-For a taste of highland life, head for Goroka where the photogenic Asaro Mud Men are found a short drive from town.
 From behind earthenware masks they perform traditional dances, with bodies smeared in grey mud.
 They originally covered themselves in mud centuries ago as a successful ploy to frighten enemies by resembling evil spirits.
 Among Goroka’s other attractions is the Raun Raun Theatre Company with periodic song-and-dance performances in a circular, traditional-style building at the edge of town.
 Highlanders in ornate feathered headdresses and little else sometimes wander through the centre of town, a reminder that Stone Age culture is alive and well.
 An annual festival each May brings up to 20,000 people from faraway villages to show off their tribal finery.

-The 52-room Bird of Paradise Hotel is Goroka’s top hotel with good restaurants and bars, as well as a squash court and fitness centre.
+The small Bird of Paradise Hotel is Goroka’s top hotel with good restaurants and bars, as well as a squash court and fitness centre.
 A nine-hole golf course is nearby.
 Tours of Goroka’s hinterland can be organised from the hotel or from agencies in town.

 ▲ top